Interim President, Academic Dean & Professor of Biblical Studies

 - M.A., Wheaton College Graduate School (Biblical Exegesis)

-- M.A., Bethlehem College & Seminary (Biblical and Pastoral Studies)
+- M.A., Bethlehem College and Seminary (Biblical and Pastoral Studies)

 - M.Th., Luther Theological Seminary (New Testament)